Microsoft has dialed back components of its Productivity Score tool for Microsoft 365 apps following concerns about user privacy.

 The company faced backlash over a feature rolled out in October that allowed organizations to see how frequently a user interacts with Microsoft 365 apps over a 28-day period.
 Called Productivity Score, the tool assigns each 365 user in an organization a score out of 100 across categories including communication, meetings, collaboration and teamwork – which can be viewed by admins.

-Critics argued that Productivity Score was essentially a workplace surveillance tool that would allow organizations to keep tabs on how often individual employees did things like send email and engaged with chats on Of particular concern was that Productivity Score identified each employee by their username, sparking arguments about user privacy.
+Critics argued that Productivity Score was essentially a workplace surveillance tool that would allow organizations to keep tabs on how often individual employees did things like send email and engaged with chats on Microsoft Teams.
+Of particular concern was that Productivity Score identified each employee by their username, sparking arguments about user privacy.

 Microsoft has now pared-back some of the tool’s capabilities, starting with the removal of usernames.
 This means that organizations will no longer be able to identify the productivity score of individual employees relating to communications, meetings, content collaboration, teamwork, and mobility measures, with the tool instead only able to aggregate data at an organization label.